 - Determine the location of the Target UE based on the ranging/SL positioning measurement data or result reported by Target UE.

 - Interaction with GMLC to get the location of Located UE.

 - Delivering the Ranging/Sidelink positioning service request/response for the Ranging service exposure to UE.

-- Resolve the Application Layer ID of the UE involved in Sidelink Positioning by interacting with 5G DDNMF.